 This one’s easy.
 WooCommerce is practically the heart of WordPress eCommerce.
 In fact, it’s the only eCommerce engine available on Tutor LMS Free.

-WooCommerce features one of the most robust and simple solutions to creating a one-time payment solution for your courses.
+WooCommerce features one of the most robust and simple solutions to create a one-time payment solution for your courses.
 The process to integrate and sell courses online is as easy as it gets.

 Step 1: Create a product